Chicago: 7 people fatally shot on one day

 8:15 p.m.: 7600 block of South Champlain Ave.

 Wilteeah Jones, her unborn baby and her boyfriend were killed late Wednesday night on Chicago's South Side, police said.
 Jones' 20-year-old boyfriend was fatally shot in the neck while sitting in the driver's seat of a parked vehicle, police said.
-Jones' body was found with wounds to the abdomen and side on a near by sidewalk, police said.
+Jones' body was found with gunshot wounds to the abdomen and side on a near by sidewalk, police said.
 It is unknown how far along in the pregnancy Jones was.
 The couple was transported to Stroger Hospital, where they were pronounced dead.

 8:35 p.m.: 11400 block of South Ada St.